 According to a survey done on 1531 businesses, 795 of them who were blogging, received 55% more website traffic, and 97% more inbound links.

 Those 795 websites simply just didn’t only had a blog, but they were actively involved in updating the content, posting fresh content frequently, and promoting their content.

-WordPress being one of the best blogging platforms, you cannot just afford to loose the blogging opportunity.
+WordPress is one of the best blogging platforms, you cannot just afford to lose the blogging opportunity.
 From business improvement to search engine optimization, blogging helps in various regards.
 However, an unmaintained blog is of no use.
-Instead, it kills your SEO when search engines find same outdated content each time.
+Instead, it kills your SEO when search engines find the same outdated content each time.

 If you have set up a blog on your site, never fail to update the contents.
 To keep it fresh, update the information on the blogs regularly, add new posts regularly, link them with internal as well as good quality external links.
 In this way you will maintain the freshness of your site and search engines will have more and more pages to index from your site.

 These 6 Essential WordPress maintenance tasks are not optional in any regard.
 You must necessarily perform these tasks as per the requirements.
 Some of them are really easy that you can do them all by yourself by just using a simple WordPress plugin.
 While tricky tasks like Database Optimization, WordPress system update etc should be done in expert supervision.

 Almost 90% of the WordPress development firms also provide website maintenance services.
 You can leverage these services to ensure everything is handled by the firm itself so that you can concentrate on your business development rather than hitting your head on technical stuff.

 - 6 Essential WordPress Maintenance and Optimization Tasks - May 17, 2017

 Subscribe to Our Newsletter and Get Your First Deal Delivered Instant to Your Email Inbox.